 - ¼ cup molasses

 - In a large bowl (I use a stand mixer), cream together the butter, ½ cup granulated sugar and dark brown sugar.
 Then, mix in the molasses and egg until it's one homogeneous mixture.

 - In a separate large bowl, combine the dry ingredients - flour, baking soda, cinnamon, ginger, and salt.
 In 3 batches, mix the dry ingredients into the wet until a dough forms.

-- Using a 1 tbsp scoop (or spoon, or your hands), form the dough into balls and roll through the remaining 2 tbsp of granulated sugar.
+- Using a 1 tablespoon scoop (or spoon, or your hands), form the dough into balls and roll through the remaining 2 tablespoon of granulated sugar.
 Place on a baking sheet and put in the fridge for 1 hour.